Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Introduction

 for any $f$ belonging to a suitable class of test functions.
 The above relation, together with standard arguments, allows us to recover the density function $p_F$ of $F$ as follows

 and hence, the score function $\rho_F(F)=-\E[H|F].$ Consequently, we obtain the Fisher information bound

 The rest of this article is organized as follows.
 In Section \ref{klf5}, we introduce some notations and definitions.
 Sections \ref{89jk} and \ref{89jk2} are devoted to our main results.
 In Section \ref{89jk}, we provide two abstract bounds on the Fisher information distance: the first one uses martingale-type decompositions, see Theorem \ref{gko} and the second one uses approximate statistics, see Theorem \ref{8uh4}.

 In Section \ref{89jk2}, we apply the bounds of Section \ref{89jk} to obtain explicit Fisher information bounds in the central limit theorem for Quadratic forms and the functions of sample means, see Theorems \ref{uij8} and \ref{kgl1}, respectively.
-Under suitable assumptions, these bounds are consistent with known Berry-Esseen estimates for the rate of weak convergence, see Corollaries \ref{fkm9} and \ref{kmdl}.
-Particularly, for the normalized sum of non-i.i.d random variables, we obtain the rate $O(1/n)$ without requiring the finiteness of Poincar\'e constants, see Corollary \ref{9ohj2}.
-The conclusion and some remarks are given in Section \ref{jkfm}.
+Under suitable assumptions, these bounds are consistent with known Berry-Esseen estimates for the rate of weak convergence, see Corollaries \ref{fkm9}, \ref{fdv} and \ref{kmdl}.
+Particularly, for the normalized sum of non-i.i.d random variables, we obtain the rate $O(1/n)$ without requiring the finiteness of Poincar\'e constants, see Proposition \ref{9ohj2} and Theorem \ref{io9y}.

+The conclusion and further remarks are given in Section \ref{jkfm}.
+We show, in Subsection \ref{ufk2}, that ones can combine the Fisher information bounds with concentration inequalities to derive nonuniform Berry-Esseen bounds.
+When applying to the normalized sums, for the first time, a Gaussian nonuniform Berry-Esseen bound is obtained.
+In Subsection \ref{ufk2b}, we show that our method can also be used to bound the Fisher information distance in non-central limit theorems.